TristanBeucher/tristanbeucher.github.io/_posts/2025-11-27-Estimating-Regime-Switching-Models-for-Electricity-Prices.md

 Because states are **directly observed**, inference is straightforward.

-But in many financial and energy applications (including ours), the true state of the system (e.g., “normal”, “stress”, “spike”) is **not observed** — we only see the resulting prices.
+But in many financial and energy applications (including ours), the true state of the system (e.g., “normal”, “stress”) is **not observed** : we only see the resulting prices.

 This leads us to a **Hidden Markov Model (HMM)**, where the states are latent but the prices provide noisy information about which state we are likely in.